SumoLogic/sumologic-documentation/docs/manage/scheduled-views/view-list-scheduled-views.md

     * **Retention Period**.
 The number of days configured as the retention period.
     * **Data Forwarding**.
 If the scheduled view is configured to forward data to an S3 bucket, this column contains the name of the [data forwarding](../data-forwarding/amazon-s3-bucket.md) destination.
 1. To view details of a scheduled view configuration, click the row that contains the view. <br/>![sched-view-more-options.png](/img/scheduled-views/sched-view-more-options.png)
-1. A pane pops up on the right side of the page with the following information:
+1. A pane pops up on the right side of the page with the following information.
     * **Name**.
 Displays the name of the scheduled view.
     * **Query**.
 The query that returns that data to be written to the scheduled view
     * **Search Mode**.
 Indicates the type of search mode, such as Manual Mode, Auto Parse Mode.